srahmel/living-science-documents/science_repo/publications/README_EXPORT.md

 ### PDF

-PDF export creates a PDF/A document from a document version, optionally including comments.
+PDF export creates a PDF document.
+If WeasyPrint is available at runtime, the system emits PDF/A-2b by rendering JATS→HTML with a dedicated stylesheet (publications/static/pdf/pdf.css).
+Otherwise, it falls back to ReportLab (not strict PDF/A).
+Ensure a fully embeddable Unicode font is available (e.g., DejaVu Sans) for PDF/A conformance.

 ## API Endpoints